shahramvafadar/Darwin/DarwinMobile.md

 ---

-## 4) Contracts (DTOs) Overview
+## 4) Contracts  Overview

-> These DTOs are designed for **System.Text.Json** with default web naming, compatible with our Shared ApiClient.
+> These Contracts are designed for **System.Text.Json** with default web naming, compatible with our Shared ApiClient.
 They avoid exposing internal IDs where not needed.

 ### 4.1 Common
 - `PagingRequest`, `PagedResponse<T>` – uniform paging across discovery lists.
-- `GeoCoordinateDto` – decimal degrees for pins/proximity.
+- `GeoCoordinate` – decimal degrees for pins/proximity.
 - `ApiProblem` – RFC 7807-like minimal error envelope.
 - `SortOption` – **already exists** and is reused by discovery.